 - 1105 (Minimum Standard of Treatment)

 At least $470 million CAD

-Westmoreland Mining Holdings LLC, submitted a Notice of Intent to Submit a Claim to Arbitration (NOI) dated May 13, 2019, and filed an NOA commencing the NAFTA arbitration process on August 12, 2019.
+Westmoreland Mining Holdings LLC, submitted a Notice of Intent to Submit a Claim to Arbitration (NOI) dated May 13, 2019, and filed a Notice of Arbitration commencing the NAFTA arbitration process on August 12, 2019.
 The Tribunal was constituted on February 24, 2020, and granted Canada’s request for bifurcation of jurisdictional questions on October 20, 2020.
 Following an exchange of written submissions, the hearing on jurisdiction took place on July 14-15, 2021.
 On January 31, 2022, the Tribunal dismissed the claim in its entirety.

 Factual overview and nature of the claim

-Westmoreland alleges that the Province of Alberta’s Climate Leadership Plan (CLP), which sought to phase out all electricity generated from coal by 2030, has reduced the lifespan of Westmoreland’s mines in Alberta and treated Westmoreland unfairly.
+Westmoreland Mining Holdings LLC alleged that the Province of Alberta’s Climate Leadership Plan (CLP), which sought to phase out all electricity generated from coal by 2030, had reduced the lifespan of Westmoreland Mining Holdings LLC’s mines in Alberta and treated the claimant unfairly.

-Westmoreland further alleges that Alberta has treated it unfairly and in a discriminatory manner by providing transition payments to three coal-fired generating unit owners impacted by the CLP, and not providing such a payment to Westmoreland for its coal mine assets.
+Westmoreland Mining Holdings LLC further alleged that Alberta had treated it unfairly and in a discriminatory manner by providing transition payments to three coal-fired generating unit owners impacted by the CLP, and not providing such a payment to the claimant for its coal mine assets.

-This case is governed by the arbitral rules of the United Nations Commission on International Trade Law (UNCITRAL).
+This case was governed by the arbitral rules of the United Nations Commission on International Trade Law (UNCITRAL).
 Documents related to this case can be viewed at the website of the International Centre for Settlement of Investment Disputes.